nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

 :dominant_appliance: (boolean) Is this appliance responsible for
           most of the power demand on this meter?
 :room: (dict) with ``name`` [and ``instance``]
-:count: (int) number of appliance instances.
-If absent then assumed
-        to be 1.
-:multiple: (boolean) True if there are more than one but an unknown
+:multiple: (boolean) True if there are more than one
+           of these appliances represented by this single ``appliance`` object.
+           If there is exactly one appliance then do not specify ``multiple``.
-           number of these appliances.
-If there are more than one appliance and the exact number is known then use ``count``.
+:count: (int) If there are more than one of these appliances
+        represented by this ``appliance`` object and if the exact number of appliances is known then specify that number here.
 :control: (list of strings) Give a list of all control methods which
           apply.
 For example, a video recorder would be both 'manual' and 'timer'.
 The vocabulary is: {'timer', 'manual',